netherphp/standards/README.md

 Methods which return nothing, meaning, not an explicit NULL, will even have their type declared as Void.
-Void methods and functions will not "just end"
-- they will include explicit return when they are done.
+Void methods and functions will not "just end" they will include explicit return when they are done.
+Nullable types are encouraged where they could make your API more simple to check result against.

 ```php
 <?php